cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 * [Feb, 2022].
 New  survey paper on the intersection between fairness and  differential privacy submitted to IJCAI 2022.
 Check out the paper [here](https://arxiv.org/pdf/2202.08187.pdf)
 > We review the conditions under which privacy and fairness may have aligned or contrasting goals, analyze how and why DP may exacerbate unfairness in decision problems and learning tasks, and describe available mitigation measures for the fairness issues arising in DP systems.

+* [Sept, 2021].
+Paper titled **Differentially Private Empirical Risk Minimization under the Fairness Lens** accepted to Neurips 2021.
 * [April, 2021].
 I got internship offer from  Amazon.
 I will do applied scientist intern on causal inference at Bellevue, WA this summer!
-Congratulation to myself.
+Congratulation to myself!
+* [Jan, 2021].
+Our team won the third place in NIST Differential Privacy Temporal Map  Challenge.
+Congrats!
+Check out the media coverage [here](https://www.drivendata.co/blog/differential-privacy-winners-sprint1/)

 ### Contact information
 cutran@syr.edu